 “$16-$24 - The unofficial average price range for the majority of t-shirt brands.
 Most brands you come across will have their tees at this price range whether they’re new or have been around for a while.
 Great profit margin if you can afford huge orders, good enough margin if you place small wholesale orders.”

-Initially, I wanted to work with something that was low cost so that any savings I was making, I could pass along to the customers.
+Initially, I wanted this to operate as a low investment business so that any savings I was making, I could pass along to the customers.
 However, nobody wants a poor quality shirt!
 Plus, these shirts needed to hold up to all the potential puppy loving they'd get.